 Next up is USB Type-C aka, USB-C. This is typically where confusion starts as it’s mixed up with USB 3.1 and I’ve blogged on this topic before.
 Summarizing, USB Type-C defines a connector standard while the USB 3.1 defines a technology standard.
 USB Type-C was designed to support USB 2.0, USB 3.0 and USB 3.1, which you can see represented in the above diagram.
 It’s the USB Type-C specification which intersects with MIPI and VESA.

 The USB Type-C specification linkage with MIPI is based around efficient debug which has been driven by the MIPI Debug Working Group.
 The direct intersect is Gigabit Debug for USB which is built on top of the MIPI Trace wrapper and System Trace, SneakPeek specifications.
 Here is a great article on SneakPeek, Gigabit Trace Framework and Gigabit debug for USB.
 Look out for a White Paper from Synopsys soon.
-Formally, MIPI Debug does not require USB Type-C but there are ongoing specification developments that will make Type-C the connector of choice for debug.
+Formally, MIPI Debug does not require USB Type-C but there are additional MIPI specification developments and the recent USB Debug Accessory spec that makes Type-C the connector of choicefor debug.

-The USB Type-C specification linkage to VESA is driven by what is commonly known as “DisplayPort alt mode” which is DisplayPort running over USB Type-C. The latest DisplayPort specification defines up to 8K at 60 Hz A/V performance meaning it requires the USB 3.1 Gen2, 10 Gb/s performance.
+The USB Type-C specification linkage to VESA is driven by what is commonly known as “DisplayPort alt mode” which is DisplayPort running over USB Type-C. The latest DisplayPort specification defines up to 8K at 60 Hz A/V performance which require DisplayPort PHY’s similar to USB 3.1 Gen2, 10 Gb/s performance.
 Synopsys already provides an IP solution supporting these latest specifications, USB 3.1 Type-C with DisplayPort.

 Hopefully at this point you can see that there are individual specifications for USB, DisplayPort and debug and that it’s the USB Type-C specification where they intersect.
 Even with this USB-C can be used separately for USB 2.0, USB 3.0 and USB 3.1 or these can be used without the USB Type-C, but who in the world would do that…..